The Bankrate promise

 - Costs less: Because there is a larger secondary market for conforming loans, they often have lower interest rates than nonconforming loans — and that means lower monthly payments and less money spent over the life of the loan.
 Conforming loans also typically have lower down payment requirements.

 - Some protections: Because they’re backed by Fannie and Freddie, conforming loans could come with certain protections in times of crisis, such as the foreclosure moratorium that the federal government enacted during the pandemic.
+Conforming loans are also barred from certain terms and practices that could be considered usurious, such as balloon payments.

 - Less accessible: Conforming loans can be difficult to obtain for borrowers with lower incomes and credit scores and higher DTI ratios.